giacomo-romanini/giacomo-romanini.github.io/_pages/research.md

 {% include base_path %}

-Submitted Manuscripts
+Publications
 ======
 1. "Recessions and Recoveries.
-Multinational Banks in the Business Cycle",
+Multinational Banks in the Business Cycle", *forthcoming* **Journal of Monetary Economics**
 *with <a href="https://qingqingcao.weebly.com/" target="_blank">Qingqing Cao</a>, <a href="https://raoulminetti.weebly.com/" target="_blank">Raoul Minetti</a>, <a href="https://www.lebow.drexel.edu/people/mariaolivero" target="_blank">Maria Pia Olivero</a>*

 Work in Progress